xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 * Katalon Studio version 8.0.
 * An active Katalon Studio Enterprise license.
 * Set up Azure DevOps.

+**Known issues**

+* Both macOS and Windows builds:
+   * [Katalon Studio] Moving Katalon Test Cases integrated with ADO to another folder causes the association to be lost.
+   * [Katalon Runtime Engine] Using `-adoPlanId` with **invalid** value causes the execution to stop.
+   * Test Results submission is not applicable to a SKIPPED test case.
+* macOS build only:
+   * You can only set up this integration **ONCE** since there is an issue with switching the project and test plan later.

 ### Enable the Integration and Authenticate Azure DevOps Organization